ECV3W/OvGME/README.md

 **IMPORTANT NOTE :**
 ----------------------------------------------------------------------------------------
-If you already had an older version of OvGME, make sure to move your folder OvGME at C:/ProgramData to C:\Users\YourUser\AppData\Local.
+If you already had an older version of OvGME, make sure to move your folder OvGME at C:/ProgramData to C:\Users\YourUser\Saved Games.
 I changed the home directory for being able to run as invoker instead of run as administrator.

 ----------------------------------------------------------------------------------------

-**Version: 1.8.0.1, October 2025**
+**Version: 1.8.1.2, November 2025**
-- Fixed string comparaison for detecting the right string "content-lenght" in the http header.
-  May cause unsupported HTTP chunked transfer encoding error while querying repositories
-- Change path to OvGME home dir from C:/ProgramData to C:\Users\UserName\AppData\Local No need to run as Admin now
-- Run as invoker by default

 Edited by Nagatsuki Deliana from the Solid's fork at the github page below For 3rd Wing virtual squadron

+Home page of the 3rd Wing edited by Nagatsuki : https://github.com/ECV3W/OvGME

 Home page of Solid: https://github.com/VNAO-Solid/ovgme